NotoFederico/ImageAIEnhancer/README.md

 # 3. Contributing

-Pong Gmae uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
+Pong Game uses the [gitflow workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#gitflow-workflow).
 If you are implementing a new feature or logic from the original game, please branch off and perform pull requests to ```develop```.
 If you are fixing a bug for the next release, please branch off and perform pull requests to the correct release branch. ```master``` only contains tagged releases, you should never branch off this.

 ---
 # 4. Licence